Importance of Hindi Language

 “जब देश और दुनिया की तमाम बड़ी कंपनियां हिंदी को अपने असीमित बाजार के रूप में देख रही हैं, तब हम क्यों खुद ही अपनी हिंदी की शक्ति को नहीं समझ पा रहे हैं।“ meaning when the world’s biggest multi-nationals can realise the importance and power of the Hindi language, why can’t we Indians fathom its beauty and relevance?

 To our utter shock, only 10% of people in India speak English.
-However, Hindi is the mother tongue of almost 44% of the total population.
+However, according to the 2011 linguistic census, Hindi is the mother tongue of almost 44% of the total population.
 Despite such clear statistics, schools across India fail to link this massive gap.

 But why is this happening?
 How can this be solved?